lockeas16/backup-app/README.md

 # Module 2 | Project **"Tap Car Ads"**
 ## Introduction
 This is the second project for the Web Development Part Time started in January 2019.
-Developed by Roberto Pernicode and Pedro Aviles.
+Developed by Roberto Pernicone and Pedro Aviles.

 The project aims to bring an advertisement platform for transportation companies (like Uber or Cabify) where a mobile device like a tablet displays advertisements depending on the geo location of such device.